WaypointRP/wp-placeables/README.md

             TaskPlayAnim(ped, deadAnimDict, deadAnim, 1.0, 1.0, -1, 1, 0, 0, 0, 0)
         end
     ```
+6. If using a framework other than QBCore or ESX, you can use the framework.lua file to add the framework specific implementations.
+Feel free to submit a PR to get support for your framework added to the main repo, so others can leverage it as well.

 ## Adding a new placeable item
 If you want to add or modify a placeable item, follow the below instructions.